karlkavo/Hugo-my-site/content/projects.md

 +++
 ![](/uploads/rsz_img_224824.png)

-Here's a list of some of the little projects I have done in the past:
+Here's a list of some of the fun projects I have done in the past:

 * Simple HTML & CSS [restaurant website ](https://html-css-resterauntdemo.netlify.app/)
 * A fun [Starwars soundboard](https://star-wars-soundboard-js.netlify.app/) using HTML, CSS & JavaScript